elotroalex/chiens/_texts/translation.md

 - {:.sp} The Narrator.

 - {:.pr.i} A terrible, beautiful girl breaks her shell of disasters.
-Coyote hunters wake up in a happy absynthe hut.
+Coyote hunters wake up in a happy absinthe hut.

 - {:.sp} Toussaint.